Taking love to new heights: A proposal in Revelstoke’s mountains - Revelstoke Review

 What happened next took him by complete surprise.

-His partner Michael got down on one knee amongst the mountains and proposed to him.
+His partner Michael got down on one knee amongst the mountains and proposed.

 He said yes.

-“The thought of being a married man never crossed my mind,” said Lee.
+“The thought of being a married man never crossed my mind,” Lee says.
 “Trying to powder snowboard after that was pretty difficult.”

+READ MORE: COVID cancelled their wedding plans, so they married on a BC mountaintop

-Before his first visit to Revelstoke in 2019, Lee said he had no idea what or where the community was.
+Before his first visit to Revelstoke in 2019, Lee says he had no idea what or where the community was.
 After his first visit, he immediately fell in love with the place.

+He felt humbled by the natural beauty of the community and the landscape that surrounds it.
+“I’d never been in a place like that.”

-Lee said he grew going to Mammoth Mountain in California, skiing and snowboarding his whole life.
-His now-fiancé Michael, who is a little more extreme according to Lee, is an avid biker as well as skier.
+Lee grew going to Mammoth Mountain in California, skiing and snowboarding his whole life.
+His now-fiancé Michael, who is a little more extreme, according to Lee, is an avid biker as well as skier.

-During his first trip to Revelstoke, Lee recalled seeing a group of locals ski touring up a mountain and was in awe of the feat.
+During his first trip to Revelstoke, Lee saw a group of locals ski touring up a mountain and was in awe of the feat.

-According to Lee, Canada opened his eyes to what is possible for the human body.

-“I would love to have a Canada wedding up in the mountains,” said Lee.
+“I would love to have a Canada wedding up in the mountains,” he says.